ProjectBSource/GooleNewsCount_Strategy2/README.md

 **3. find each symbol first and latest date data** SELECT * FROM (
-	SELECT g.symbol, e.newsCount, e.firstCheckDate, e.firstClose, f.lastCheckDate, f.lastClose, ((f.lastClose - e.firstClose)/e.firstClose*100) AS closeChange FROM
+	SELECT g.symbol, e.newsCount, e.newsDaysCount, e.firstCheckDate, e.firstClose, f.lastCheckDate, f.lastClose, ((f.lastClose - e.firstClose)/e.firstClose*100) AS closeChange FROM
 	(
 		SELECT distinct symbol from patrick_strategy_1
 	) g
 	INNER JOIN
 	(
-		SELECT a.symbol, a.close as firstClose, b.firstCheckDate, b.newsCount FROM patrick_strategy_1 a
+		SELECT a.symbol, a.close as firstClose, b.firstCheckDate, b.newsCount, b.newsDaysCount FROM patrick_strategy_1 a
 		INNER JOIN (
-			SELECT min(checkdate) as firstCheckDate, sum(ResultCount) as newsCount, symbol FROM patrick_strategy_1 group by symbol ) b
+			SELECT min(checkdate) as firstCheckDate, sum(ResultCount) as newsCount, symbol, count(*) as newsDaysCount FROM patrick_strategy_1 group by symbol
+		) b
 		ON a.Symbol = b.symbol and a.CheckDate = b.firstCheckDate
 	) e ON g.symbol = e.symbol